5 Answers You Don’t Want to Hear From Your Lawyer

 1. Can I get this Divorce over and done with – I have a business to run?

 The short answer is no. It is not possible to immediately resolve the financial issues that will arise as a result of your or your spouse’s decision to divorce.
+It takes time to establish what the assets are, and what settlement is appropriate.

 Particularly, if you have a business, it may be necessary to get the business valued.
 It also may be necessary for you to disclose a lot more information than you would like to.
+The best way for you to speed up the process is by being co-operative and providing information when it is requested.

 2. Why is this costing me so much - I don't need experts - I know what the assets are worth?

 Normally the answer to this is because either you, or your spouse, have quite a complicated capital financial position, or it is hard to predict what the income will be going forward.
+Information may be required from either you, your spouse, or a third party such as an accountant before the solicitors can properly advise.

+Obtaining information from experts does cost money, and it can be frustrating particularly where one person believes that they already know the answers.
 Ultimately, however,it is normally better to co-operate and pay to obtain the information that is needed, rather than refuse and then potentially face court proceedings, additional delay and expense.

 Also note that with pensions the valuation (CETV) provided by the trustees is often just a starting point and more information may well be needed so that all options including pension sharing and offsetting can be considered.